-As of May 15, 2025, ARI has successfully energized 503 MW of its initial expansion phase, which includes developing solar and wind plants with a cumulative net attributable capacity of up to 1,200 MW.
-Ongoing construction for another 421 MW is on track.
+As of February 28, 2025, ARI has successfully energized 500 MW of its initial expansion phase, which includes developing solar and wind plants with a cumulative net attributable capacity of up to 1,200 MW.
+The Company is on track to energize another 321 MW in 2025 and to begin construction on another 606 MW.
 The second phase of its expansion will see additional capacity of around 1,700 MW of solar and wind power.
 The growth of ARI's portfolio plays an important role in achieving AboitizPower's energy transition strategy which aims to assist in the decarbonization of the Philippine energy market while supporting the country's economic growth.